ScholzDaniel/ConformalSNN/README.md

 File run_train.py includes the training procedure for both Evidential Deep Learning
 (EDL) and Conformal Prediction (CP) approaches.
-File run_train_ese.py includes the training procedure for the Ensemble (ESE) approach.
+File run_train_ese.py includes the training procedure for the Ensemble (ESE - referred to as NNE in our paper) approach.

 The training is computational expensive, we used an NVIDIA RTX 3090 GPU and 64 GB of RAM.